pnuu/halostack/doc/source/plan.rst

 - everything that is available also as command line switches

-  .. - follow: Sun or Moon
+  - follow: Sun or Moon

+    - will need pyephem, only linux?

   - lens information

+    - projection
+    - focal length

   - pixel dimensions
   - location

-Image data I/O and conversions
+Image input and conversions
 ------------------------------

 - formats

   - everything ImageMagick supports, relevant ones being:

-    - JPG
+    - JPG --- **check**
-    - TIFF
+    - TIFF --- **check**
-    - PNG
+    - PNG --- **check**
-    - RAW input (only linux?)
+    - RAW with IM+dcraw (only linux?)

-  - HDF5 using h5py (only linux?)

-- convert read image to numpy array
+- convert image to numpy array --- **check**
-- convert numpy array to ImageMagick format
+- convert numpy array to ImageMagick format --- **check**
-- keep linear, if possible
-- keep as integer data
 - read date and time from EXIF

+  - python-exif for linux, windows?
-  - separate CSV file needed for TIFF?
+  - separate CSV file needed for TIFF and/or windows?

 Alignment prerequisites
 -----------------------

-- focus point selection
+- focus reference selection
-- selection of area for focus point during the stack

   - manual

+    - matplotlib

+- selection of area where focus point stays during the stack duration

+  - manual

+    - matplotlib

-..  - solar/lunar tracking based on date, time and location
+  - solar/lunar tracking based on date, time, location and idealized lens model

-..  - get reference locations from the first and last images
+    - get reference locations from the first and last images

 Image co-alignment
 ------------------

 - lens projection handling

-- find the focus point
-- image resampling/shifting
+  - convert all the images to RA/DEC coordinates if Sun or Moon used?

-- image rotation
+- calculate rotation

-  - manual
   - solar/lunar tracking based on date, time, location and lens projection

+- rotate image

+  - adjust search area?

+- calculate shift

+  - reference correlation
+  - solar/lunar tracking based on date, time, location and lens projection

+- shift image

 Image stacking
 --------------